danielbereza50/courseProjects/ReactJS/README.md

 3. look at the README file for appropriate commands
 4. npm start to build application to view app in a web browser
 5. Edit src/App.js and save to reload.
+6. save individual files and review in the terminal for errors